WalletDNA

 a client's crypto.

-Confirm holdings against the public ledger, value crypto as of a specific date, attribute counterparties, and screen for sanctions risk — in a clean, dated report for your workpapers.
+Confirm holdings against the public ledger, value crypto as of a specific date, attribute counterparties, and screen for sanctions risk — in a workpaper-ready case file, dated for your file.
 It complements your tax software; it doesn't replace it.

 A verification layer — not a tax engine.